-Charges which may be made for information published under this scheme
+5. Charges which may be made for information published under this scheme

-5.2 Material which is published and accessed on a website will be provided free of charge.
-5.3 Charges may be made for information subject to a charging regime specified by Parliament.
-5.4 Charges may be made for actual disbursements incurred such as: 5.4.1 photocopying 5.4.2 postage and packaging 5.4.3 the costs directly incurred as a result of viewing information 5.5 Charges may also be made for information provided under this scheme where they are legally authorised, they are in all the circumstances, including the general principles of the right of access to information held by public authorities, justified and are in accordance with a published schedule or schedules of fees which is readily available to the public.
-5.6 If a charge is to be made, confirmation of the payment due will be given before the information is provided.
+- 5.1 The purpose of this scheme is to make the maximum amount of information readily available at minimum inconvenience and cost to the public.
+Charges made by the authority for routinely published material will be justified and transparent and kept to a minimum. - 5.2 Material which is published and accessed on a website will be provided free of charge. - 5.3 Charges may be made for information subject to a charging regime specified by Parliament. - 5.4 Charges may be made for actual disbursements incurred such as: - 5.4.1 photocopying - 5.4.2 postage and packaging - 5.4.3 the costs directly incurred as a result of viewing information - 5.5 Charges may also be made for information provided under this scheme where they are legally authorised, they are in all the circumstances, including the general principles of the right of access to information held by public authorities, justified and are in accordance with a published schedule or schedules of fees which is readily available to the public. - 5.6 If a charge is to be made, confirmation of the payment due will be given before the information is provided.
 Payment may be requested prior to provision of the information.

-6. Written requests 6.1 Information held by a public authority that is not published under this scheme can be requested in writing, when its provision will be considered in accordance with the provisions of the Freedom of Information Act.
-7. Information available from Lyme Regis Town Council under the Publication Scheme 7.1 All information on the website is free, all hard copy will be charged at 10p per A4 sheet (b&w)
+6. Written requests

+6.1 Information held by a public authority that is not published under this scheme can be requested in writing, when its provision will be considered in accordance with the provisions of the Freedom of Information Act.

+7. Information available from Lyme Regis Town Council under the Publication Scheme

+7.1 All information on the website is free, all hard copy will be charged at 10p per A4 sheet (b&w)
-Information to be published How the information can be obtained

-Who is who on the council and its committees Website / hard copy

-Contact details for the Proper Officer and Website / hard copy
+Information to be published How the information can be obtained Who is who on the council and its committees Website / hard copy Contact details for the Proper Officer and council members (named contacts where Website / hard copy

-council members (named contacts where

 possible with telephone number and email

 address)

 Location of main council office and Website / hard copy

 accessibility details

 Staffing structure Website / hard copy

 Annual return form and report by auditor Website / hard copy

 Finalised budget Website / hard copy

 Precept Website / hard copy

 Borrowing approval letter Hard copy

 Financial standing orders and regulations Website / hard copy

 Grants given and received Website / hard copy

-List of current contracts awarded and value of Hard copy
+List of current contracts awarded and Hard copy

-contract
+value of contract

 Members' allowances and expenses Hard copy

 Current strategic plan Website / hard copy

-Annual report to parish or community meeting Website / hard copy
+Annual report to parish or community Website / hard copy

-(current and previous years)
+meeting (current and previous years)

 Quality status Hard copy

 General Power of Competence Hard copy

 Timetable of meetings (council, any Website / hard copy

-committee/sub-committee meetings and town
+committee/sub-committee meetings and Treating ( ) and stepy

-meetings)
+town meetings)

 Agendas of meetings (as above) Website / hard copy

-Minutes of meetings (as above) - excluding Website / hard copy
+Minutes of meetings (as above) - Website / hard copy

-information that is properly regarded as private
+excluding information that is properly

-to the meeting
+regarded as private to the meeting

 Reports presented to council meetings - Website / hard copy

-excluding information that is properly regarded
+excluding information that is properly

-as private to the meeting
+regarded as private to the meeting

 Responses to consultation papers Website / hard copy

 Responses to planning applications Website / hard copy

 Bye-laws Hard copy

 Class 5 - Our policies and procedures

 Procedural standing orders Website / hard copy

 Committee and sub-committee terms of Website / hard copy

 reference

 Delegated authority in respect of officers Hard copy

 Members' Code of Conduct Website / hard copy

 Policy statements Hard copy

+Policies and procedures for the provision Hard copy

+of services and about the employment of

+staff

+Internal policies relating to the delivery of Website / hard copy

+services ,

+Equality and diversity policy Website / hard copy

+Health and safety policy Website / hard copy